ogalanis/hypoDDpy/README.md

 * A recent [ObsPy](http://obspy.org) version

 ### Installation
-hypoDDpy is currently working with HypoDD 2.1b which you have to acquire from Felix Waldhauser.
+hypoDDpy currently works with HypoDD 2.1b which you will have to acquire separately from Felix Waldhauser.

-Put the archive in the following subdirectory:
+Put the archive here:
 ```
 hypoddpy/src/HYPODD_2.1b.tar.gz
 ```